Stratus3D/dotfiles/README.md

 * Add custom status line to tmux with asdf versions
 * Add info on current selection in vim status bar (`set showcmd` in visual mode)
 * Add command to pipe vim selection to command.
+* Make sure user_default module is loaded into remote shells

 ##Useful commands that I often forget